NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             the filesystem or resize it.
 The default lustre filesystem size is about 14TiB.

-            .. rubric:: How do I create a custom snapshot [a.k.a AMI, Snapshot, Boot disk, or machine
-               image]?[\ `edit </index.php?title=FAQ&action=edit&section=27>`__\ ]
+- How do I create a custom snapshot [a.k.a AMI, Snapshot, Boot disk, or machine image]?[\ `edit </index.php?title=FAQ&action=edit&section=27>`__\ ]
                :name: how-do-i-create-a-custom-snapshot-a.k.a-ami-snapshot-boot-disk-or-machine-imageedit